 Yarra for safe streets

-For over two decades Yarra has been one of Melbourne’s best areas to walk and ride.
 In 2025 a newly elected conservative Yarra council is eyeing up removing infrastructure that makes it safe for everyone to get around like you, your family, friends, neighbours, colleagues, students, gig workers, basically anyone who needs safe options to ride.

 So far Elizabeth Street protected lanes and Coppin Street pop up bike treatments are under threat.
+Charlotte Street pocket park in Richmond has been cancelled.

 Join our campaign to keep our streets safe and support your right to move safely.

-- Read about Elizabeth Street Protected Bike Lanes: A history
+- Read about Elizabeth Street Protected Bike Lanes: A history.

 Please let us know if you are planning any events or actions in support of Yarra’s safe streets, for example – check out Streets Alive Yarra’s fabulous photo op from the 2025 Super Tuesday Bike Count on Elizabeth Street!